-- The person is seriously injured.
+- If you are seriously injured.

-- Injury includes amputation.
+- If the injury includes amputation.

-- Blood spurts from the wound.
+- If blood spurts from the wound.

 - Apply direct pressure until bleeding stops.

 - Remove rings and bracelets that may slow blood flow or compress nerves if swelling happens later.

 - Clean area with warm water and soap.

 - Apply antibiotic ointment and a sterile bandage.

 - Apply ice and elevate hand to reduce swelling.

 - If a finger or part of a finger has been cut off, collect all parts and tissue and put it in a plastic bag on ice for transport to the hospital.